 Sign up to be notified of upcoming Naropa events and news by email.

 Forgiving the Unforgivable?
-Trauma, Remembering and the Emergence of the Unexpected, with Dr. Pumla Gobodo-Madikizela
+Trauma, Remembering and the Emergence of the Unexpected, with Professor Pumla Gobodo-Madikizela

 Insights from South Africa’s Truth and Reconciliation Commission